Uglemat/Malang/README.md

    so you just have to enter the identifier name for a new function and then use this keyboard shortcut.
  * `C-c c` (`maland-insert-case`) will insert the basic structure of a `case` construct.
  * `C-c i` (`malang-insert-if`) will insert the basic structure of an `if then else` construct.

+It also tries to indent code.
+Keep in mind that the indentation is based on heuristics, and is not perfect.
+It's just meant to make it a little bit easier to edit malang code.
+Don't expect to be able to indent large regions of code at once.

 To use the mode, you can open `malang-mode.el` in emacs, enter `M-x eval-buffer`, then go into the buffer that has malang code in it, and enter `M-x malang-mode`.